Nearly $k$-distance sets: Proofs

-We now turn to the proof of Theorem~\ref{manynearly}: that for every $\gamma>0$ inequality \eqref{eq01} holds with intervals of the form $[t_i,t_i+cn^{1/d}]$ where $c=c(k,d,\gamma)$ if $n$ is sufficiently large.
-As the proof is very similar to those of Theorem~\ref{thmak} we only sketch it, pointing out the differences.
+We now turn to the proof of Theorem~\ref{manynearly}.
+We prove that for every $\gamma>0$ inequality \eqref{eq01} holds with intervals of the form $[t_i,t_i+cn^{1/d}]$ where $c=c(k,d,\gamma)$ if $n$ is sufficiently large.
+As the proof is very similar to the proof of Theorem~\ref{thmak}, we only sketch it, pointing out the differences.